apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 {{#include ../../../test/tla/bin-search/BinSearch2.tla:32:38}}
 ```

 The variables `low` and `high` are called *state variables*.
 They define a state of our state machine.
-That is, they are never introduced and
+That is, they are never introduced and never removed.
-never removed.
 Remember, TLA+ is not tuned towards any particular computer
-architecture and thus it does not even have the notion of an execution stack.
+architecture, and thus it does not even have the notion of an execution stack.
 You can think of `low` and `high` as being global variables.
 Yes, global
 variables are generally frowned upon in programming languages.
 However, when dealing with a
 specification, they are much easier to reason about than the execution stack.